Vitiligo: Phototherapy

 Phototherapy is considered a second-line treatment for vitiligo.
 Exposing the skin to light from UVB lamps is the most common treatment for vitiligo.
-The treatments can be done at home with an UVB lamp or in a clinic.
+The treatments can be done at home with a UVB lamp or in a clinic.
 The exposure time is managed so that the skin does not suffer overexposure.
-Treatment can take a few weeks if the spots are on the neck and face and if they existed not more than 3 years.
+Treatment can take a few weeks if the spots are on the neck and face, and if they have existed for not more than 3 years.
 If the spots are on the hands and legs and have been there for more than 3 years, it can take a few months.
 Phototherapy sessions are done 2–3 times a week.
-Spots on a large area of the body may require full body treatment in a clinic or hospital.
+Spots on a large area of the body may require full-body treatment in a clinic or hospital.
 UVB broadband and narrowband lamps can be used, but narrowband ultraviolet peaked around 311 nm is the choice.
-It has been constitutively reported that a combination of UVB phototherapy with other topical treatments improves re-pigmentation.
-However, some people with vitiligo may not see any changes to skin or re-pigmentation occurring.
-A serious potential side effect involves the risk of developing skin cancer, the same risk as an overexposure to natural sunlight.
+It has been consistently reported that a combination of UVB phototherapy with other topical treatments improves re-pigmentation.
+However, some people with vitiligo may not see any changes to their skin or re-pigmentation occurring.
+A serious potential side effect involves the risk of developing skin cancer, the same risk as overexposure to natural sunlight.

 Ultraviolet light (UVA) treatments are normally carried out in a hospital clinic.
-Psoralen and ultraviolet A light (PUVA) treatment involves taking a drug that increases the skin's sensitivity to ultraviolet light, then exposing the skin to high doses of UVA light.
+Psoralen and ultraviolet A light (PUVA) treatment involves taking a drug that increases the skin's sensitivity to ultraviolet light and then exposing the skin to high doses of UVA light.
 Treatment is required twice a week for 6–12 months or longer.
-Because of the high doses of UVA and psoralen, PUVA may cause side effects such as sunburn-type reactions or skin freckling.
+Due to the high doses of UVA and psoralen, PUVA may cause side effects such as sunburn-type reactions or skin freckling.

-Narrowband ultraviolet B (NBUVB) phototherapy lacks the side-effects caused by psoralens and is as effective as PUVA.
+Narrowband ultraviolet B (NBUVB) phototherapy lacks the side effects caused by psoralens and is as effective as PUVA.
 As with PUVA, treatment is carried out twice weekly in a clinic or every day at home, and there is no need to use psoralen.
 Longer treatment is often recommended, and at least 6 months may be required for effects to phototherapy.
-NBUVB phototherapy appears better than PUVA therapy with the most effective response on the face and neck.
+NBUVB phototherapy appears better than PUVA therapy, with the most effective response on the face and neck.

-With respect to improved repigmentation: topical calcineurin inhibitors plus phototherapy are better than phototherapy alone, hydrocortisone plus laser light is better than laser light alone, gingko biloba is better than placebo, and oral mini-pulse of prednisolone (OMP) plus NB-UVB is better than OMP alone.
+Concerning improved repigmentation: topical calcineurin inhibitors plus phototherapy are better than phototherapy alone, hydrocortisone plus laser light is better than laser light alone, ginkgo biloba is better than placebo, and oral mini-pulse of prednisolone (OMP) plus NB-UVB is better than OMP alone.